Special Milk Program: Eligibility

 Participating institutions must operate their milk programs on a non-profit basis.
 To be eligible for the Special Milk Program, an institution must not participate in other federally subsidized meal programs like the National School Lunch Program.

 There is an exception from the eligibility limitation for kindergarten and pre-kindergarten children in split session programs, meaning "an education program operating for approximately one-half of the regular school day."

 Schools may offer free milk to children meeting free lunch income requirements, if they choose, and this milk is reimbursed at full cost.
 Otherwise, children buy so-called paid milk, which is subsidized at a legislatively set rate for each half-pint served.
 A child's family must re-apply annually for free milk eligibility.

 Only pasteurized fluid type fat-free or low-fat (1%) milk may be offered.
 Flavored milk is allowed for children six and over.
 With a doctor's note, a student may receive a substitute if they have a disability which prevents them from consuming cow's milk, granted certain nutrition standards are met for the substitute.

+Any organization or facility that does offer milk under the Special Milk Program must hang a copy of the And Justice for All poster in a visible location in accordance with federal law.
+This poster offers information about the non discrimination requirement that is a key component of the program as well as information on how and where to file complaints in regards to the Special Milk Program.